Skip to main content

 Cinematic depictions of the military in years after varied.
 On the one end of the spectrum is Apocalypse Now with Saving Private Ryan on the other.
 The former turns the military hierarchy into a petri dish for megalomania, while the latter honors soldiers as godsends.
 Systematic critique in general remains a balancing act for Hollywood, who always wants to offend as few ticket-buyers as possible, but From Here to Eternity emboldened filmmakers to use the medium to generate discussion.

-The surgical circumventing of The Hays Code in this film represents some of the earliest efforts to dismantle the code altogether.
-The 1950s and 60s continued to push back against the code with boundary-pushing films such as Some Like it Hot and Psycho, and by the end of the 1960s the code started to dissipate entirely.
+While filmmakers had been working around the Hays Code since its inception, this film's surgical circumventing of The Hays Code gave future filmmakers a handbook for working around its restrictions to tell the stories they wanted to tell.
+The 1950s and 60s continued to push back against the code with boundary-pushing films such as Some Like it Hot and Psycho, and by the end of the 1960s the code was replaced with the modern MPAA system we use today.

 In the wake of the Hays Code’s reign, we saw a few more attempts to revisit Jones’ text with a little more veracity.